ProjectMOSAIC/mosaic/cran-comments.md

 ## Submission notes

-This is a minor update to the package to update some documentation in accordance with new CRAN checks.
+The primary reason for this update is in response to the recent changes to rlang.

+Maintainer email is changing from <rpruim@calvin.edu> to <rpruim@gmail.com>.

 ## Test environments

 * local
   * R version 4.5.1 (2025-06-13)